danialfarid/ng-file-upload/README.md

 }
 ```

+Package is also available on NuGet: http://www.nuget.org/packages/angular-file-upload with the help of [Georgios Diamantopoulos](https://github.com/georgiosd)

 ##<a name="contrib"></a> Issues & Contribution

 For questions, bug reports, and feature request please search through existing [issue](https://github.com/danialfarid/angular-file-upload/issues) and if you don't find and answer open a new one  [here](https://github.com/danialfarid/angular-file-upload/issues/new).
 If you need support send me an [email](danial.farid@gmail.com) to set up a session through [HackHands](https://hackhands.com/).
 You can also contact [me](https://github.com/danialfarid) for any non public concerns.